 5. Basel

 We hope that you found this article on the best cities in Switzerland for international students informative and helpful.
-Make sure to also check out the Available Programs in Europe!
+Make sure to also check out the Switzerland Page for more educational resources and opportunities, and sample these Open Courses in Europe to learn more about studying abroad.

 About the Author: Hyun Lee